Job search skills & resources

 There are multiple ways a student or recent graduate can search for employment.
 We recommend to:

-1. Network with our instructors, educational advisors, employment advisors, industry liaisons, peers and networks about local employers and how they are related to your studies.
+1. Network with instructors, educational advisors, employment advisors, industry liaisons, peers and networks about local employers and how they are related to your studies.

 2. Set up automatic email notifications on job boards such as Indeed, LinkedIn or industry-specific career websites.